 - The work area features activity and life-cycle tasks, such as ad-hoc, suggested, or completed tasks.
 Any collaboration or message history captured in Pulse also appears in the work area.

 For greater flexibility and better user experience, you can customize User Portal for specific personas and enable case workers to personalize the case UI at run time.
-For more information, see Configuring portals, Organizing the contents of a portal, and Case views.
+For more information, see Configuring portals, Organizing the contents of a portal, and Summary panel views.

 - Out-of-the-box portal features for creating and managing cases